 Another alternative option is to create content clusters.

-In this case you have multiple pages covering sub-topics of the main root, but the URLs follow suit.
+In this case you have multiple web pages covering sub-topics of the main root, but the URLs follow suit.

 Our law firm SEO content is the perfect example: